evidentlyai/evidently/README.md

 # 🚦 What can you evaluate?

 Evidently has 100+ built-in evals.
 You can also add custom ones.
-Each metric has an optional visualization: you can use it in Reports, Tests, or plot on a Dashboard.
+Each metric has an optional visualization: you can use it in `Reports`, `Test Suites`, or plot on a `Dashboard`.

 Here are examples of things you can check:

 |                           |                          |
 |:-------------------------:|:------------------------:|